Learning outcomes

 When crafting a learning outcome, imagine what successful learners will be able to do by the end of the training or class.
 Think in terms of observable actions.
 For example, will learners be able to identify, explain, demonstrate, or apply a concept?

-- Corporate setting: Learners can identify scenarios where the new compliance regulations must be enforced.
+- In the workplace: Learners can identify scenarios where the new compliance regulations must be enforced.

-- Classroom setting: Students can correctly solve quadratic equations using standard methods.
+- In the classroom: Students can correctly solve quadratic equations using standard methods.

 Use action-oriented verbs